mlava/ultraworking/README.md

 ![image](https://user-images.githubusercontent.com/6857790/200477422-1aaac2c0-dabf-41d8-a51a-22b11e4e67b2.png)

 After that, the extension will prompt you to either complete another work cycle, or finish your Ultraworking session.
+You could complete another session (or more if you like) or complete the post-session guided reflection.

 ![image](https://user-images.githubusercontent.com/6857790/200477460-48cd9f4d-58a7-43a1-a72f-215a53560d90.png)